Jay-Z Is Dropping His First Cannabis Line With Caliva

 Apart from helping with creative strategy, the “99 Problems” rapper is also expected to work on important social justice projects such as weed legalization, mass incarceration, and more.
 He will also educate the company through “advocacy, job training and overall employee and workforce development.”

-The mogul has previously opened about his views on weed and the war on drugs.
+The mogul has previously opened up about his views on weed and the war on drugs.
 In 2016, Jay-Z produced a short movie for The New York Times, called The War on Drugs Is an Epic Fail.
-The film meticulously documented the war on drugs in America and why it did nothing but hurt minority communities over the decades.
+The film meticulously documented the American government’s fight against drugs and why it did nothing but hurt minority communities over the decades.

 The rapper has previously detailed his views on weed in his music catalog over the years, with plenty of marijuana references in songs such as “Party Life,” “Allure,” and more.

-Jay-Z isn’t the first rapper to be launching a weed line, however.
-Other rappers to have dropped their own cannabis brands include Snoop Dogg, Wiz Khalifa, The Game, and others.
+Jay-Z isn’t the first rapper to launch a weed product, however.
+Other rappers who have dropped their own cannabis brands include Snoop Dogg, Wiz Khalifa, and The Game.

 As reported by The Inquisitr, researchers may also have found that marijuana could be a useful tool against COVID-19.